 Seed grants from ISSR funds can be used for any of the following:

 - Travel.
 Funds may be used to pay for travel necessary to the development of a proposal.
-This can include the cost of visiting a collaborator or mentor or of bringing a collaborator or mentor to ASU to help write a major proposal.
+Most collaborative work in writing proposals, however, can be done with Zoom or Google Docs or similar software.
 For large, multi-year research projects, travel to visit potential granting agencies can be funded separately through OKED's TRIPS program (Travel of Research Investigators to Potential Sponsors).

 - Student workers.
 Support for student workers, either graduate or undergraduate, will be in the form of hourly student-worker wages.

 - Software and data relevant to the proposal.